iturner72/book-notes/the_4-hour_work-week.md

 * 47 It is equally important to measure the atrocious cost of inaction.
 If you don't pursue those things that excite you, where will you be in one year, five years, and ten years?

+### 4 System Reset
+* 49 The task was designed to test their comfort zones while forcing them to use some of the tactics I teach.
+It was simplicity itself: Contact three seemingly impossible-to-reach people--J.Lo, Bill Clinton, J.D.
+Salinger, I don't care--and get at least one to reply to three questions.
+* 50 If you are insecure, guess what?
+The rest of the world is, too.
+Do not overestimate the competition and underestimate yourself.
+You are better than you think.
+* 50 Having an unusually large goal is an adrenaline infusion that provides the endurance to overcome the inevitable trials and tribulations that go along with any goal.
+* 53 Whenever one of us began to set our sights lower, lose faith, or "accept reality," the other would chime in via phone or e-mail like an AA sponsor:
+"Dude, are you turning into the bald fat man in the red BMW convertible?"
+* 56 "I deal with rejection by persisting, not by taking my business elsewhere.
+My maxim comes from Samuel Beckett, a personal hero of mine: 'Ever triad.
+Ever failed.
+No matter.
+Try again.
+Fail again.
+Fail better.'"
+* 64 Learn to Eye Gaze (2 days): For the next two days, practice gazing into the eyes of others--whether people you pass on the street or conversational partners--until they break contact.

+## Step 2: E is for Elimination

+### 5 The End of Time Management